AdaCore/gpr/doc/gpr2_library_reference/source/custom_builder.rst

 The database holds a directed acyclic graph of actions connected by artifacts.
 Each action's output artifacts become input artifacts of downstream actions, establishing the dependency order for execution.
-Signature checksums are persisted on disk so that unchanged actions are skipped on the next run.
+Signature checksums persist on disk so that unchanged actions are skipped on the next run.